LelsersLasers/Notes/History/Notes.md

 #### Dred Scott Decision

 The Dred Scott Decision held that the United States Constitution was not meant to include American citizenship for people of black African descent, regardless of whether they were enslaved or free, and so the rights and privileges that the Constitution confers upon American citizens could not apply to them.
-I belive that this decision is wrong and territories could effectively exclude slavery if they wanted (Freeport Doctrine/popular sovereignty).
+I belive that this decision is wrong because I think that Congress has no ability to regulate slavery in the territories.

 #### John Brown's Raid